Hillcrest-R-D/FORM/README.md

 let db2State = MSSQL(db2ConnectionString, Contexts.Database2)
 ```

-The connection strings should just be given as strings, deliver these however you see fit (we recommend either putting them in a .env file or setting an environmental variable the will deliver the connection string, we may add some helper functions for this later).
+The connection strings should just be given as strings, deliver these however you see fit.

 Now we can do some querying: